mightylodek/PokedexGo/ARCHITECTURE.md

 # Architecture Documentation

+## Docker-First Architecture

+**All environments (development, staging, production) are identical except for environment variables.**

+This project uses Docker for all development and deployment:
+- ✅ Same Docker images run in all environments
+- ✅ Only `.env` file differs between environments
+- ✅ No local Node.js or PostgreSQL installation required
+- ✅ Consistent behavior across all platforms

 ## Core Principle

 **Pokémon data is static, canonical, and normalized.
 Battle mechanics are dynamic, versioned, and modular.**